tldr-pages/tldr/pages/osx/wc.md

 `wc -m {{path/to/file}}`

-- Use standard input to count lines, words and characters (bytes) in that order:
+- Use `stdin` to count lines, words and characters (bytes) in that order:

 `{{find .}} | wc`